wahoy3/CleaningDataCourseProject/CodeBook.md

 ##Study design and data processing

-For all details please refer to [README file](README.md) within the same repository.
+For all details regarding the study itself, please refer to [README file](README.md) within the same repository.

 ##Creating the tidy datafile